 - Emotion is typically defined as a response to stimuli that involves physiological changes (increased pulse rate, increased body temperature, activity of certain glands, increased or decreased breathing rate), which motivate a person to act.
 Simply put, emotions are the feelings of the mind, the equivalent of what physical sensations are to the body.c

 - In Greek myth, many of the ills that plagued mankind were creatures of emotion, such as revenge, spite, and envy.
 Released by the goddess Pandora, they sought to torment the world.e

 - Ancient doctors believed that different organs controlled certain moods.
 Happiness, for example, came from the heart, anger from the liver, and fear from the kidneys.c

-- Studies show that connecting a brand to a consumer on emotional level is one of the most powerful advertising techniques.
+- Studies show that connecting a brand to a consumer on an emotional level is one of the most powerful advertising techniques.
 For example, Nike’s pervasive theme of “success in sports” focuses on a key emotional trigger and that has built sponsorships, advertising, and business empires.b

 - In the 17th century, René Descartes viewed the body’s emotional apparatus as largely hydraulic.
 He believed that when a person felt angry or sad it was because certain internal valves opened and released such fluids as bile and phlegm.a

 - In the English language, there are more than 400 words assigned to emotions and sentiments.d